storageos/tutorials/postgres/001-install.md

-Using StorageOS volumes to a database is easy, just add `--volume-driver=storageos` to your standard docker run command.
+It's straightforward to run Postgres with StorageOS volumes with the `--volume-driver=storageos` flag:

 Run Postgres with StorageOS volumes: